 Dental implants are not cosmetic; they are used to replace a missing tooth or teeth.
 They can be also placed around the mouth to use as anchors for full or partial dentures.
 Implants are made of a titanium “implant” base that screws down into the jawbone in the hole occupied formerly by the natural tooth root.
 The jawbone then grows around the titanium and makes it a part of the jaw.
 A post is attached to the implant and an artificial porcelain tooth is attached to the post.
 The implant then feels and functions just like a natural tooth.

-How do I care for my Porcelain Veneers?
+How Do I Care For My Porcelain Veneers?

-Dental Veneers Golden, COTreat your veneers just as you would your natural teeth.
+Treat your veneers just as you would your natural teeth.
 Continue to brush and floss regularly and continue dental check-ups.
 We recommend a non-abrasive toothpaste.

 Sensitivity to hot and cold may occur after placement of veneers due to the reduction of enamel on the prepared teeth.
 This should dissipate in one to two weeks.
 If sensitivity continues, inform our office.